SOBotics/SOBotics.github.io/_posts/2018-09-26-retract-flags.md

 fkey=xxxxxxxx
 ```

-This request should be pretty easy to perform, as you already obtain the needed cookies and the `fkey` upon login.
+This request should be pretty easy to perform, as you have already obtained the necessary cookies and the `fkey` upon login.
 In Java, this seems to be possible through a jsoup request.

 If you have further questions about implementing this, feel free to [join us in our chatroom](https://sobotics.org/chat).